JosieOnGit/Luniks/Historic Events/Reaching Lúniks/E-Mails.md

 Alexis Lesenen.

 ### 27-02-03 - Request from Bëndén to settle Mhárani
-**To**: internal@esa.eu, willemsenfd@esa.eu, masegophi@esa.eu\
+**To**: internal@esa.eu, willemsenfd@esa.eu, masegophi@esa.eu \
 **Sender**: lesenenaa@fsa.fi \
 **Subject**: Bëndén's request to settle Mharáni Desert in Eastern Kérisant

 To Frank and Petrus,

 I've received an odd request from Kápan earlier today.
 In case he's no longer a familiar name to the both of you, the full name is Kápan Bëndén, and he has had interest in the Mharáni desert for about a year now.
-Despite the images from OTL-4 confirming time and time again that it's primarily a barren desert landscape, his requests persisted, so I have attached a proposal for drawn borders in this email that he may utilise in order to settle his piece of land after Starship 2 is set to land.
+Despite the images from OTL-3 confirming time and time again that it's primarily a barren desert landscape, his requests persisted, so I have attached a proposal for drawn borders in this email that he may utilise in order to settle his piece of land after Starship 2 is set to land.

 Personally, I think he is onto something that might be lying directly under our noses.
-Kápan has continuous access to OTL-4's feed as well, maybe he's spotting something that we haven't spotted ourselves at Lappland or the ESA just yet?
+Kápan has continuous access to OTL-3's feed as well, maybe he's spotting something that we haven't spotted ourselves at Lappland or the ESA just yet?
 This is food for thought, but with Petrus having returned to Geneva for the time being, I think this should be a topic for you two to handle.

 Lappland continues its operations, has any signal gotten back from the stability of the Panjit Loop just yet?
-It's been a while since I've last heard back from Akájune, but I believe it's nothing to worry about, though.
+It's been a while since I've last heard back from Akájune, however, I believe it's nothing to worry about.

 Have a good evening, \
 Alexis Lesenen.